jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 ##Advanced deployment features

-In this tutorial, you used only the simple deploy features with Bluemix.
-If you want more control over deployment, use the advanced options.
-Because Bluemix is based on Cloud Foundry, you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command-line tools.
-Similarly, in the web IDE, you can click **DEPLOY** to manually deploy your code to Bluemix.
-[Learn more about Cloud Foundry](http://cloudfoundry.com/).
+In this workflow, you only used the simple deploy features with Bluemix.
+For more control over deployment, you can use the advanced options.
+Because Bluemix is based on [Cloud Foundry](http://cloudfoundry.com/), you can also manually deploy applications directly to Bluemix by using the standard cf and gcf command line tools.
+Similarly, in the web IDE, you can deploy your code to Bluemix by using the Play button in the Run Bar.

+![Screenshot here of Run Bar][1]

-**Important**: The **DEPLOY** button in the web IDE deploys the current state of the code in your web IDE, the auto-deploy feature deploys the code that is checked in to the repository.
+**Note**: Clicking the Play button in the Run Bar deploys the current state of the code in your web IDE, whereas auto-deploy deploys the code that is checked in to the repository.

-Both the command-line tools and the web IDE are effective for rapid, solo development.
-However, the auto-deploy feature adds the security of controlling what is pushed, especially in team environments.
-With auto-deployment, you always know that the code that is running in the application matches a known state in the repository.
-In contrast, manual deployment deploys whatever is in your working directory when you push changes.
+Both the command-line tools and the web IDE are effective for rapid, solo development, but the auto-deploy feature adds the security of controlling what is pushed, especially in team environments.
+With auto-deployment, you always know that the code running in the application matches a known state in the repository, instead of whatever was in your working directory when you pushed changes.

 ---
 ##Summary